pkuqiwang/nifi_lab/README.md

 # Lab 4

-## Getting started with Romte Process Group and MiNiFi
+## Getting started with Site-to-Site Communication and MiNiFi

-In this lab, we will learn how to use Remote Process Group and use MiNiFi to send data to remote NiFi instance.
+In this lab, we will learn how to use Remote Process Group for site-to-site communicaton and use MiNiFi to send data to remote NiFi instance.

 ### Goals:
    - Understand how to communicate to remote Nifi instance